marcotamwork/data-analysis-on-software/ReadME.md

 # Program-of-my-summer-intern

 Here's the file of task that I've finished in last summer(2020).
-All of it is about data analysis for software in HACTL Limited.
-An d my job is to find the user behaviour of software that userd by employees and customers in HACTL.
+All of it is about data analysis for company main software.
+And my job is to find the user behaviour of software that userd by employees and customers.

 All of the materials I analysed is log file in company.
 Starting with daily and weekly database, I have analysed the whole year function at last (each month one by one).
 So the size of database will be at least around 800,000 logging record.